vsylenko/temporal-versioning-java-code/exercises/version-workflow/README.md

 1. Save your change to the `LoanProcessingWorkflowImpl.java` file and exit the editor
 1. Compile the code with `mvn clean compile`
-1. Restart the Worker by pressing Ctrl-C in the terminal window from step 1 and running the `mvn clean compile exec:java -Dexec.mainClass="patchversion.LoanProcessingWorker"` command again
+1. Restart the Worker by pressing Ctrl-C in the terminal window from step 1 and running the `mvn clean compile exec:java -Dexec.mainClass="getversion.LoanProcessingWorker"` command again
    1. If you're in the GitPod environment, you can run `ex1w`
-1. Run the Workflow again: `mvn clean compile exec:java -Dexec.mainClass="patchversion.Starter" -Dexec.args="a100"`
+1. Run the Workflow again: `mvn clean compile exec:java -Dexec.mainClass="getversion.Starter" -Dexec.args="a100"`
    1. If you're in the GitPod environment, you can run `ex1st`
 1. Use the Web UI to verify that the Workflow Execution from the previous step is running before proceeding with the next part